37 Metaphors for Lost with Meaning and Examples

 Examples in Context:

-• “His anxiety trapped him in the labyrinth of his own mind, unsure of how to find peace.”
+• “His anxiety trapped him in the labyrinth of his mind, unsure of how to find peace.”

 • “She wandered through the labyrinth of her mind, unable to make sense of her overwhelming thoughts.”